 Judges set the conditions, but probation officers enforce them.
 If a probation officer finds probable cause to believe that the probationer has violated the terms of the probation, the judge may either change the terms of the probation or revoke the probation and impose a prison sentence.

 Because the probationers freedom is at stake, however, the probationer must receive some procedural due process before a court revokes their probation.
 While the decision to revoke probation, just like the decision to grant probation, is at the courts discretion, the court must go through a few procedural requirements before revoking probation.
 The probationer facing revocation doesnt have as many rights during revocation proceedings as they do during the original criminal trial, however.

 In order to revoke probation, a court must provide the probationer with notice of the proposed revocation and conduct a hearing on the matter.
 The probationer has a right to testify at the hearing, present supporting witnesses, and confront the witnesses against them.
 The probationer also has a right to a neutral hearing body, and must receive a written statement containing the reasons for revoking probation.

 If there is sufficient evidence, a violation of even a single condition can result in revocation of probation.
 The violated condition must be valid, however.
 If a condition is later found to be unreasonable then violation of that condition will not constitute grounds for revocation.

 Have a Criminal Defense Attorney Review Your Case for Free

 Probation can apply to criminal matters ranging from low misdemeanors to the harshest felonies.
-No matter what criminal matter you're facing, before you consider accepting a probationary sentence, you should immediately consult with a criminal defense attorney at no charge to learn more about your situation.
+No matter what criminal matter you're facing, before you consider accepting a probationary sentence, you should immediately contact a criminal defense attorney for a free case review to learn more about your situation.